"I got follower's that'll kill for me, and they lining up like a DMV"

 My Experience In Getting Second-Hand Benefits From A Group That Has Many Detractors

-During the process of hitting age 36, and entering my 1st house profection year, it was a short time before I ran into the teachings of a man known as Werner Erhard, who started the LGAT called Est, which later became the Landmark Forum.
+As I was nearing 36, I ran into the teachings of a man known as Werner Erhard, who started the LGAT called Est, which later became the Landmark Forum.

 Chuck Palahniuk, The Wachowskis, John Denver, and Yoko Ono, have all attended some version of the trainings, but I haven't.